Canadian Health Measures Survey (CHMS)

 The following are some of the measures that the CHMS includes:

-.
-Anthropometry (standing height, sitting height, weight, waist circumference, hip circumference)
+- Anthropometry (standing height, weight, waist circumference, neck circumference)

-.
-Cardiovascular health and musculoskeletal fitness (resting heart rate and blood pressure, hand grip strength)
+- Cardiovascular health and fitness (resting heart rate and blood pressure, modified Canadian Aerobic Fitness Test)

 Reference period: Varies according to the question (for example: "over the last 12 months," "over the last 6 months," "during the last week")